Women's Agenda Leadership Awards

 - Our external judges are asked to independently assess each award according to the set criteria we ask nominees to address.

 - Winners are NOT informed they have won prior to the Awards luncheon.
 All finalists are invited to prepare a short speech should they be the overall winner on the day.

 We want as many finalists there on the day as possible.
-Women’s Agenda will provide flights for interstate finalists to attend the luncheon in Sydney on the 6th October.
-Finalists are also provided with one free ticket to attend the luncheon.
+Women’s Agenda will provide flights for interstate finalists to attend the luncheon in Sydney on the 5th October.
+Individual finalists are also provided with one free ticket to attend the luncheon.
 We have a limited number of accommodation options available and will do our best to support you.